-4. What responsibilities are you consistently demonstrating that ensures your Team’s Operating System runs smoothly and efficiently?
+4. What responsibilities are you consistently demonstrating that ensure your Team’s Operating System runs smoothly and efficiently?

-5. What, specifically, are you doing to nurture your Right-Minded Teammate attitude and performance?
+5. What, specifically, are you doing to nurture your Right-Minded Teammate’s attitude and performance?

 Asking each teammate to produce a short answer to each of these five questions reinforces the 5 Element model and brings clarity to roles and responsibilities.

-As you implement your roles and responsibilities, it is vital that you do so while operating out of a deep-seated and heartfelt sense of ONEness with your teammates and your team’s mission.
+As you implement your newly agreed-upon roles and responsibilities, it is vital that you do so while operating out of a deep-seated and heartfelt sense of Oneness with your teammates and your team’s mission.

 - Teammates believe in abundance, that the whole is greater than the sum of its parts (1+1=3).